jprknight/Office365FiddlerExtensionSite/_posts/2019-04-15-Office-365-Fiddler-Extension-v1.0.70-What-You-Need-To-Know.md

 Here is a list of the things you need to know in the new release to make your transition easier:

 * First and foremost, the 'Exchange Online Fiddler Extension' will be known as the 'Office 365 Fiddler Extension' going forward.
-    * Though the extension has grown out of the Exchange Online team, the extension is just as useful for any Office 365 client application troubelshooting.
+    * Though the extension has grown out of the Exchange Online team, the extension is just as useful for any Office 365 client application troubleshooting.
 * The 'Exchange Online' inspector tab has been renamed to 'Office 365'.
 * The menu has also been renamed to 'Office 365'.
 * The menu name will change depending on whether the extension is enabled or disabled.